Richard Allinson: Magic Radio

 From 27 October 2014 to 9 April 2021 Allinson presented the weekday drivetime show, before taking on weekend evenings on Magic Radio.
 He presented his last show for Magic in March 2022.

 Greatest Hits Radio and Scala

 He joined Greatest Hits Radio on 26 February 2022, and has taken over Janice Long's Saturday afternoon slot from 1- 5pm.
-In addition to that, he has taken over the Monday to Thursday evening show from 7 – 10pm on Scala Radio.
+In addition to that, he took over the Monday to Thursday evening show from 7 – 10pm on Scala Radio.
+On 22 May 2023, Allinson moved to Scala Radio's drivetime slot at 4 – 7pm.
+This ended in March 2024 as the station opted for a less presenter approach in the afternoons.